Anna042023/CrossCityBench/README.md

 Furthermore, to more comprehensively evaluate the transfer robustness of different methods, we extend the original two cross-city transfer scenarios to twelve, covering multiple city pairs of varying scales and traffic patterns, including transfer tasks on our newly constructed datasets.
 The complete experimental setup and results are presented in the table below.

-The code for the three newly introduced LLM-based methods can be obtained via the following link: [All Revisions/LLM-Based Transfer](./All%20Revisions/LLM-Based%20Transfer).
+The code for the three newly introduced foundation models/LLM-based transfer methods can be obtained via the following link: [All Revisions/LLM-Based Transfer](./All%20Revisions/LLM-Based%20Transfer).

-Details of the three LLM-based methods can be found in [Revision 3](#revision-3-taxonomy-of-learning-paradigms-and-benchmark-model-zoo).
+Details of the three foundation models/LLM-based transfer methods can be found in [Revision 3](#revision-3-taxonomy-of-learning-paradigms-and-benchmark-model-zoo).

 **<p align="center"><b>Table 2A: Performance Comparison on Cross-City Traffic Flow Prediction (PeMS03 → PeMS08) with 7-Day Training Data.</b></p>**